Arunjegarkal/Visualization/README.md

 	* Compare all the states unemplyment rate.
 	* Unselecte the selected states from the map.
 	* Clear selected states.

+#Data Collection
+We have collected  United states unemployment rate data from Bureau of Labor Statistics website.
+Data is avilable from 1976 to Aug 2016.

 #Screenshots
 Home Page